It’s Spring, and the perfect season to declutter your life and money story!

 - Clear out the office of all those pens you never use or which don’t work.
 Donate them to a school or charity who can make use of them.

-Even if you only spend 30 minutes a day on decluttering, you’ll be amazed how quickly you will create space – both in your home and in your mind.
+Even if you only spend 30 minutes a day on decluttering, you’ll be amazed how quickly you’ll create space – both in your home and in your mind.